Authorization and Approval

 - Expenditures must be approved by the appropriate dean or vice president, etc.

-At the conclusion of the individual’s appointment to an eligible position, provided the individual is continuing their employment with the university, or upon retirement, if the individual has been granted Professor Emeritus status by the university, the fund balance, will be transferred to their individual APEF fund subject to the limitations set forth in the guidelines.
+At the conclusion of the individual’s appointment to an eligible position, provided the individual is continuing their employment with the university, the fund balance will be transferred to their individual APEF fund subject to the limitations set forth in the guidelines.

 Employees are responsible for ensuring that the expenditures incurred are in accordance with this policy and the related guidelines and that the expenditures being claimed are limited to the balance available in their DSAE fund.